Rashiq1618/YOLOv8-CarCounterCV/Readme.md

-# Vehicle Detection and Counting with YOLOv8 and SORT
+# Vehicle Detection and Counting with YOLOv8

 This project implements real-time vehicle detection, tracking, and counting using the YOLOv8 object detection model and the SORT tracking algorithm.
 The system is optimized with CUDA and cuDNN for high-performance inference on GPU.